VLety/fastApiProject/README.md

 ## Setup and deploy project to the "clear" AWS Ubuntu EC2 Instance:
 > [!NOTE]
-> We will not consider the installation of EC2 instance in this article as this is a separate topic, assuming that the necessary knowledge already exists.
+> We will not consider the installation of EC2 instance via AWS console in this article as this is a separate topic, assuming that the necessary knowledge already exists.
 For PoC or Prototype project deployments, the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) will be sufficient [read more](https://aws.amazon.com/ec2/getting-started/).

 > [!TIP]
-> For the EC2 instance, it is recommended to choose the Ubuntu 24.04 LTS OS type as it comes with Python 3.12 pre-installed.
+> For the EC2 instance, it is recommended to choose the Ubuntu 24.04 LTS OS type as it comes with Python 3.12 pre-installed bur you can try other linux OS.

 > To proceed further, log in to the Linux console...